syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 # Legend

 Legend displays the metadata that helps to identify the data series in the chart.
-Legend can contain a group of legend items based on the series and each legend item is composed of icon, check box and label.
+Legend contains a group of legend items based on the series and each legend item is composed of icon, check box, and label.

 ## Icon

 Legend icon represents the symbol associated with each legend item.
-By default, the legend icon is visible and it can be hidden by using the property of `IconVisibility` as mentioned below.
+By default, the legend icon is visible and it can be hidden by using the `IconVisibility` property as mentioned below:

 {% tabs %}